wevisdemo/promise-tracker/README.md

   - Put on the root if it's shared between pages
   - Put in the `/components/<page>/` if it's only used in that page
   - If components is too big or getting duplicated, you should split into several component which can also be group in sub-folder
-- `/constants` Constants, enum, map sharing across the project
+- `/data` JSON promises and related data, including example one before fetching script is implemented.
-  - `promise.ts` Promise category and status
+- `/models` Data types (interface, enum, etc.) sharing across the project
 - `/pages` Represent [Nuxt routing](https://nuxtjs.org/docs/directory-structure/pages)
 - `/tests` Test file
   - Recommend to mimick project structure eg. `/tests/components/component-name.test.ts`